amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun capitalize(text: Text): Text
 ```

-Capitalize the first letter of the given `text`
+Capitalize the first letter of the given `text`.

 ## `lpad`